How to Make a Mind Map

 How to Create a Mind Map with SmartDraw

-To make a mind map in SmartDraw, start by selecting the mind map template by clicking its icon on the home panel.
+To make a mind map in SmartDraw, start by selecting the mind map template from the Brainstorming and Ideation category under New Document on your dashboard.

 Start with a mind map template